RobotLocomotion/drake/doc/platform_reviewer_checklist.rst

 clearly an early work-in-progress -- but if it is unassigned for several days, you should probably encourage the developer to label it "do not review" for clarity.

+For PRs assigned to you that have passed all commit checks (other than needing a squash), merge the PR to master on behalf of the author -- unless it is labeled "status: do not merge".